 This is a smartphone generation.
-According to The Next Web and Engaget, around 68.2% of Americans have been on smartphones since February.
-Mobile apps have integrated into our lives by upgrading the way we see entertainment, news, and especially productivity.
+According to The Next Web, around 68.2% of Americans have been on smartphones since February.
+Mobile apps have integrated into our lives by upgrading how we see entertainment, news, and productivity.

 When I look at those huge registers or those clunky credit card readers delivery guys carry around, I know that current technology can compress that service into something much smaller.
-Welcome Square, an app that allows you to accept credit card payments with nothing but your smartphone and an attachment smaller than a poker chip.
+Welcome Square is an app that accepts credit card payments with nothing but your smartphone and an attachment smaller than a poker chip.

-Another big name in this list is Skype, and for good reason.
+Another big name in this list is Skype and for good reason.
 This trusty instant messaging app lets you hold messaging conferences, voice conferences, voice mail, and for a premium fee, even video conferences.
-You can also request for a number so that people can call your account using their landline.
-In fact, I would recommend getting Skype even if it was just for personal use.
+You can also request a number so that people can call your account using their landline.
+In fact, I would recommend getting Skype, even if it was just for personal use.

-A lot of aspiring entrepreneurs have great ideas, but no capital.
+A lot of aspiring entrepreneurs have great ideas but no capital.
 That’s where Kabbage comes in.
 With account registration that takes no more than a few minutes, you could get that $50,000 loan almost instantaneously.
 No lines.
 No Paperwork.
-All you need to qualify is your real-time data from any of your existing online services, including eBay, PayPal, and Amazon.
+All you need to qualify is real-time data from any existing online services, including eBay, PayPal, and Amazon.

-When compared bare-bones to other cloud storage apps, Box falls flat on maximum file size restrictions against Dropbox, and free storage space against Google Drive.
+When compared bare-bones to other cloud storage apps, Box falls flat on maximum file size restrictions against Dropbox and free storage space against Google Drive.
 However, it’s what the other two lack and what Box has that has made my choice.
-While Dropbox lacks on interface, and Google Drive lacks image sharing, Box has dozens of features, and makes the security and privacy of your files a priority.
+While Dropbox lacks on interface and Google Drive lacks image sharing, Box has dozens of features and prioritizes your files’ security and privacy.

-When you’ve got big names such as Dropbox, Pinterest, Virginia Tech, and Uber in their clientele, you know that Asana is doing something right.
+You know that Asana is doing something right when you’ve got big names such as Dropbox, Pinterest, Virginia Tech, and Uber in their clientele.
 This app allows you to assign, create, and comment on tasks from any device, reducing the need for meetings, emails, and status reports.
 If projects start to pile up, you can use Focus Mode to know what needs to be done first.

 Here at YTE, we understand the need for social media management to help us get the word out.
-Our app of choice is HootSuite.
-With the mobile version, you get a wide arsenal including analytics, translation, post scheduling, and custom search streams.
+Our app of choice is Hootsuite.
+The mobile version has a wide arsenal, including analytics, translation, post-scheduling, and custom search streams.
 It can connect to multiple networks like Facebook, Twitter, and Foursquare.

 A little redundant with Expensify, Freshbooks is an accountant’s best friend.
 Its easy-to-use interface lets you do things like online invoices, time tracking, expense tracking, accounting reports, and taxes in a breeze.
 Using cloud technology, Freshbooks’ many features can be synchronized between multiple gadgets, whether they are smartphones, tablets, laptops, or desktops.

-Depending on the nature and structure of your business you may or may not want all the apps on this list.
+Depending on the nature and structure of your business, you may or may not want all the apps on this list.
 There may also be alternatives not on this list that may suit you better.
-Whatever the case, moving tasks away from paper and into your device can make your company simpler and with you all the time.
+Whatever the case, moving tasks away from paper and into your device can simplify your company and with you all the time.

 photo credits: hypereyed via photopin cc; bradhammonds via photopin cc; Square; Kabbage; Asana; Freshbooks